armantavanaa/Decision_Tree/README.md

 4. RegressionTree621 and ClassifierTree621: built using DecisionTree.
 They give the ability to our implementation to work both as a regressor and classifier.
 Based on being Regressor or classifier fit and prdict behave differently.

-test_dtree.py is a script designed by my professor Dr.Parr to test my implementation aginst Scikit-learn's.
+test_dtree.py is a script designed by my professor Dr.Parr to test my implementation against Scikit-learn's.